ansible/ansible/docs/docsite/rst/network/user_guide/network_best_practices_2.5.rst

 Troubleshooting
 ===============

-If you receive an connection error please double check the inventory and Playbook for typos or missing lines.
+If you receive an connection error please double check the inventory and playbook for typos or missing lines.
 If the issue still occurs follow the debug steps in :ref:`network_debug_troubleshooting`.

 .. seealso::